rongrimes/weewx-tempest-pi/README.md

-# weewx-pi
+# weewx-tempest-pi

 #### Development Note
 This document is under development.
-The content is advanced enough to enable you to set up *weewx* to retrieve data from your Tempest from a Raspberry Pi.
+The content is advanced enough to enable you to set up *weewx* to retrieve data from your Weatherflow Tempest from a Raspberry Pi.
 Formatting, layout and content clarification are under active development.

 Feel free to let me know if you're interested in the progress of this document.